CoreCrafted-Network/server-docs/README.md

 > Also, **NEVER** make lie and advertisements when modifying, or changing truths to something else maliciously (e.g. changing "Server Owner" to someone else)

 ### Branching
 * **"master" branch**: The main production branch for English Official Version .
-If you want to clone this branch, use `git clone https://lab.corecrafted.net/ThisTNTSquid/server-docs.git` in Git Bash
+If you want to clone this branch, use `https://github.com/CoreCrafted-Network/server-docs.git` in Git Bash
 * **"master_zh-hk" branch**: *It is deleted an no longer exist* (If you want to contribute to the translation project, please get to @ItzJacky's Repository here at https://lab.corecrafted.net/ItzJacky/server-docs)